polyfy/polylith/readme.md

 ## Installation

+The Polylith tool can be installed on Mac, Linux or Windows, so please follow the installation instructions for your operating system of choice.

+### Install on Mac

 To use the Polylith tool and to get access to all the features in tools.deps, make sure you have [CLI tools](https://clojure.org/guides/getting_started) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.